 This question isn’t easily answered and there’s really no definitive answer or even a good estimate.
 This article talks about the rule of twos, which basically says it could take 2 seconds or 2 months.
 As long as you are patient and keep food readily available in your bird feeder(s), birds (and almost certainly squirrels), will eventually find them.

 Here’s a real life example from a recent experience I had.
-I moved into a new house and put up a little window feeder that I got on Amazon, great little inexpensive feeder by the way, and filled it up and put it on my window.
+I moved into a new house and put up a new window feeder that I got, great little inexpensive feeder by the way, and filled it up and put it on my window.
 It took almost a solid 2 weeks before I saw my first titmouse pecking through the seeds.

 After that the squirrels found it, then the cardinals, and so on.
 After that I added a feeder in the yard that’s on a pole, now they just bounce back and forth between them and the whole neighborhood knows that my yard is a food source!